Close Modal×

 As a real estate agent, you will encounter the terms ‘law of eminent domain’ or ‘eminent domain’ in real estate.
 But what does it mean?

 Eminent domain is the government’s right to expropriate private property for public use.
-In exchange for this, the homeowner gets compensated with the property’s fair market value.
+In exchange for this, the property owner must receive just compensation—which is often based on the property’s fair market value, but can also include other amounts in certain situations (especially in partial takings).
 Let’s break this down a bit further:

 How Does Eminent Domain Work?